The end of the day depletion is real.

 No moralizing, no labels: You’re not asked to identify as anything.
 You’re a capable person whose system needs recalibration.
 That’s the frame we hold throughout.

-None of these start with what’s actually happening: alcohol prevents your system from recovering fully.
+None of these start from what’s actually happening: alcohol prevents your system from recovering fully.
+When you can’t recover, discipline doesn’t work, structure doesn’t work, willpower doesn’t work.

 This Work Changes Lives